High School Students and Parents

 Dear High School Students and Parents,

 Welcome to the Health Professions and Prelaw Center!
-HPPLC is part of University Division and the Office of the Vice Provost for Undergraduate Education, but serves the entire Indiana University Bloomington community and beyond.
+HPPLC is part of the Office of the Vice Provost for Undergraduate Education, but serves the entire Indiana University Bloomington community and beyond.
 HPPLC's mission is to help Indiana University students, from freshman to alumni, become thoughtful, well-prepared applicants to professional schools across the country.
 In this spirit, we would like to offer some suggestions for high school students who are considering a career in law, medicine, or another health profession, and we're confident that parents will also find this information useful.

 We hope you will consider Indiana University Bloomington, but the suggestions below apply no matter what colleges you are considering.
 As part of your decision-making process, we hope you will contact the Admissions Office to arrange a meeting with the Health Professions and Prelaw Center during your campus visit.
 You can call them at 812.855.0661 or fill out their online webform to schedule an appointment.
 Every year over 5,000 prospective IU students nationwide indicate an interest in one of our areas, so unfortunately HPPLC cannot take direct phone calls or emails concerning visits or advising prior to your matriculation in the fall.
 If you are admitted and decide to attend IU, you will meet one-on-one with an academic advisor for up to one hour during summer Orientation, where your preprofessional plans will be discussed in detail.